 The YRD is home to three of the world’s top ten ports, including the Port of Shanghai, one of the world’s busiest container ports, handling 47 million TEUs annually.
 The Port of Ningbo handles about 34 million TEUs annually.
 The Port of Suzhou handles about 8.1 million TEUs annually.
 The region has a network of 16 civil transportation airports, ranking first in terms of passenger traffic among the three major airport groups.

-The area is one of China’s most urbanized with the cities of Shanghai, Suzhou, Kunshan, Nanjing, Wuxi, Hangzhou, Jiaxing, Nantong, Huzhou and Wuhan.
-The major economic sectors are industrial, automotive production and trade.
+The area covers 41 cities, including Shanghai, Suzhou, Kunshan, Nanjing, Wuxi, Hangzhou and Jiaxing.
+The major economic zones are financial, industrial, automotive manufacturing and international trade.

 Prologis owns and operates logistics facilities throughout East China.